 Connecticut’s Fifth is one of the far too many communities that have felt the devastating impact of gun violence on our most vulnerable.
 Since coming to Congress, I have championed gun violence prevention – The senseless attacks on schools, churches, movie theaters and public celebrations demonstrate the moral necessity to ensure no other community joins the list of those ravaged by preventable violence

-Championing gun violence prevention has been a top priority.
-My first resolution this Congress was to prohibit the use of federal funds to arm teachers.
-As the Deputy Whip on the Gun Violence Prevention Task Force, I was tasked with rallying my colleagues around historic bipartisan legislation, the Background Checks Act, to implement universal background checks for all gun purchases.
+My first resolution in Congress was to prohibit the use of federal funds to arm teachers.
+As the Deputy Whip on the Gun Violence Prevention Task Force, I was tasked with rallying my colleagues around bipartisan legislation, the Bipartisan Background Checks Act, to implement universal background checks for all gun purchases.

-As the wife of a police officer, I recognize that there are many law-abiding gun owners, and I do not intend to advocate for any removal of the right to legally bear arms.
+As the wife of a police officer, I recognize that there are many law-abiding gun owners, and I do not advocate for any removal of the right to legally bear arms.

-The fight for these comprehensive reforms will be a long one, but I will always continue to advocate for policies that will protect our friends, neighbors, and children from gun violence.
+The fight for these comprehensive reforms will be a long one, but I will continue to advocate for policies that protect our friends, neighbors, and children from gun violence.